jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 * I make the test pass
 * then I start working on the project

-I think I know how to make a Python_ `Test Driven Development`_ environment.
-I am going to :ref:`write a program that will do all the steps for making a project for me<how to make a Python Test Driven Development environment automatically>`, so I never have to do those steps again
+I think I know how to make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>`.
+I am going to :ref:`write a program that will do all the steps for making a project for me<how to make a Python Test Driven Development environment automatically>`, so I never have to do those steps again.

-Would you like to know how to make a Python Test Driven Development environment automatically on a computer with
+Would you like to know how to make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` automatically on a computer with

-* :ref:`MacOS, Linux or Windows with Subsystem for Linux?<how to make a Python Test Driven Development environment automatically>` or
+* :ref:`MacOS, Linux or Windows with Subsystem for Linux?<how to make a Python Test Driven Development environment automatically>`
-* :ref:`Windows without Windows Subsystem Linux<how to make a Python Test Driven Development environment automatically on Windows without Windows Subsystem for Linux>`
+* or :ref:`Windows without Windows Subsystem Linux<how to make a Python Test Driven Development environment automatically on Windows without Windows Subsystem for Linux>`

 -----